Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 - Stanton is batting .201 with 11 doubles, 22 home runs and 34 walks.

-- He has scored in 33 games this year (37.5%), including multiple runs in six games.
+- He has scored in 33 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.